-Increasing the length of the towline will decrease the towline's angle and tension.
+Increasing the length of the towline will decrease the towline's angle and tension in the towline.
 This action may also increase the effectiveness of the tug because it should reduce the propeller wash impinging upon the assisted vessel's hull.